 For the crust

 - In a medium bowl, combine the flour, yeast, and salt.
 Pour in the water and olive oil.
 Using a fork or hands, mix to form a shaggy dough, about 2 minutes.
 Knead quickly into a cohesive mass to ensure all the flour is combined.
-Drizzle with olive oil, cover, and set in a warm place until the dough has risen about double in size, 1 to 1 ½ hours.2 cups bread flour, ½ tsp salt, 2 ¼ tsp instant active dry yeast (one package), 1 cup warm water (100-110°F), 2 tbsp olive oil
+Drizzle with olive oil, cover, and set in a warm place until the dough has risen about double in size, 1 to 1 ½ hours.2 cups bread flour, ½ tsp salt, 2 ¼ tsp (1 pkg) instant yeast, 1 cup warm water (100-110°F), 2 tbsp olive oil

 - Once risen, knead the dough into a ball and place it on a floured surface.
 Allow it to rest for 5 minutes and press or roll into a 14-inch circle for a 12-inch cast iron skillet.
 Transfer to a cast iron skillet, adjusting to fit as needed.
 Continue with the pizza toppings.